lbryio/lbry.com/content/faq/lbry-basics.md

 ![Follow](https://spee.ch/@lbryfaqsc:7/LBRY-follow-favorite-channel.jpg)

-- To manage channels that you follow, just click on the **Following** option from the right sidebar of the app window and view all of your followed channels on one page.
+- To manage the channels that you follow, just click on the **Following** option from the right sidebar of the app window and view all of your followed channels on one page.
 Then click on the **Manage** option from the upper-right corner of the displayed channels list.
 Then you can choose to unfollow any channel you want.

 ![Manage Channels](https://spee.ch/@lbryfaqsc:7/LBRY-manage-channels.jpg)

-- To manage tags that you follow, just click on **Your tags** option from the right sidebar of the app window and view the results for your selected tags.
+- To manage the tags that you follow, just click on **Your tags** option from the right sidebar of the app window and view the results for your selected tags.
 To modify the current followed tags, click on the **Manage** option from the upper-right corner of the displayed channels list.
 Then you can modify the tags you want to follow.

 ![Manage tags](https://spee.ch/@lbryfaqsc:7/LBRY-manage-tags.jpg)